ybenita1234/DataScienceCalss/README.md

 #### Class Methods: ####
 **Class Window:**

-***def __init__(self):*** init the object and create the presentation board that includes 7 columns and 6 rows with empty circles.
+***def __init__(self):*** init the object and creatse the presentation board that includes 7 columns and 6 rows with empty circles.
 The board presentation and state is saved in the object.

 ***def Init(self)*** Initialize the view and the parameters when a new game is requested.

 ***def drawGamePannel(self):*** draw the game board based on the presentation state.

-***def checkWin(self,index,player):*** This is the main method in App.
+***def checkWin(self,index,player):*** This is the main method in the App.
 It includes the logic for checking if player won in the last operation.
 It gets the player number and the index of the last chose column.
-Using the board status, check if there are 4 continues coins with the player 1 color (red or blue) in a row.
+Using the board status, check if there are 4 continues coins with the player color (red or blue) in a row.

 ***def addCircle(self,color, rowNum):*** insert a coin with color "color" to column "rowNum" on the board.
 Update the board state accordingly.